-- In the Reports Treeview right click on Prestress Report and choose Add Chapter. - Go to the Prestress tab and tick the Prestress check box and press OK. - Right click on Prestress Report and choose View Report.
+- Enter the Title as Balanced Cantilever Bridge, change the name to Prestress Report and click OK - In the Reports Treeview right-click on Prestress Report and choose Add Chapter.

+- Select the Prestress tab and tick the check boxes for all tendon assignments that are present to include data for these in the report and press OK. - In the Reports Treeview, right-click on Prestress Report and choose View Report.